AdamHing/RobloxAFKBots/README.md

 To change what game you want the bots to join go to *runbots.py* line 42 and edit the link.

-There might be some issues with the accounts since I did make them public so you might need to make some bot accounts yourself.

 ##